dictation-toolbox/dragonfly-scripts/README.md

 # dragonfly-scripts

-**There's not much to see here, yet.**
+So far, this repository contains only standard modules provided with the [Dragonfly modules documentation](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html).
+The only addition/change is a debug module.
+*I am completely new to dragonfly, and I am learning as I go.*

 ## What?

-My collection of [Dragonfly](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html) Python-scripts, that I use with [Dragon NaturallySpeaking Professional](http://www.nuance.com/for-business/by-product/dragon/dragon-for-the-pc/dragon-professional/index.htm).
+this repository contains my collection of [Dragonfly](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html) Python-scripts, that I use with [Dragon NaturallySpeaking Professional](http://www.nuance.com/for-business/by-product/dragon/dragon-for-the-pc/dragon-professional/index.htm).

 ##### What is [Dragonfly](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html)?
 * A speech recognition framework